-- A. Sharing the housing of other persons due to loss of housing or economic hardship; - B. Living in motels, hotels, trailer parks or camping grounds due to the lack of alternative adequate accommodations; - C. Living in emergency or transitional shelters; - D. Abandoned in hospitals; - E. Awaiting foster care placement; - F. Living in public or private places not designed for or ordinarily used as a regular sleeping accommodation: - G. Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations or similar settings; or - H. Migratory children living in conditions described in the previous examples.
+- A. Sharing the housing of other persons due to loss of housing or economic hardship, or similar reason; - B. Living in motels, hotels, trailer parks or camping grounds due to the lack of alternative adequate accommodations; - C. Living in emergency or transitional shelters; - D. Abandoned in hospitals; - E. Awaiting foster care placement; - F.E.
+Living in public or private places not designed for or ordinarily used as a regular sleeping accommodation; - G.F.
+Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations or similar settings; or - H.G.
+Migratory children living in conditions described in the previous examples.